-All organisms have "Innate" immune systems which respond to microorganisms or "non-self" or "altered-self" (e.g. cancer cells).
-The innate responses occur via receptors which detect types or groups of molecules call Pathogen Associated Molecular Patterns or PAMPs.
-These responses tend to proceed fairly rapidly, but having previously responded to the same substance does not result in a speedier response (i.e. there is no "memory" for it).
+All organisms have "Innate" immune systems which respond to microorganisms or "non-self" or "altered-self" (e.g., cancer cells).
+The innate responses occur via receptors that detect types or groups of molecules called Pathogen Associated Molecular Patterns or PAMPs.
+These responses tend to proceed fairly rapidly, but having previously responded to the same substance does not result in a speedier response (i.e., there is no "memory" for it).
 Innate responses occur via cells such as neutrophils, immune proteins such as complement, antimicrobial peptides, and many other ways which will be explained later in this course.

 Table 3.
 Innate and Adaptive Immunity.

 |Rapid initial response (hours)||Slower initial response (days to weeks)|